netristech/Network-Automation/README.md

 # Network-Automation

-Pythons scripts for network automation
+Ansible Playbooks and Pythons scripts for network automation